liferay/liferay-docs/userGuide/en/chapters/14-configuring-liferay-properties.markdown

 	users.reminder.queries.questions=what-is-your-primary-frequent-flyer-number,what-is-your-library-card-number,what-was-your-first-phone-number,what-was-your-first-teacher's-name,what-is-your-father's-middle-name

-Set this to true to search users from the index.
-Set this to false to search users from the database.
-Note that setting this to false will disable the ability to search users based on Expando attributes.
+Set this to `true` to search users from the index.
+Set this to `false` to search users from the database.
+Note that setting this to `false` will disable the ability to search users based on Expando attributes.

 	users.search.with.index=true

-Set a property with the prefix "users.update.user.name." and a suffix with the class name that should be updated whenever a user's name has changed.
+Set a property with the prefix `users.update.user.name.` and a suffix with the class name that should be updated whenever a user's name has changed.

 	users.update.user.name.com.liferay.portlet.messageboards.model.MBMessage=true

 Input a list of user attributes that will be included when exporting users to a CSV file.
-You can include custom fields by adding the prefix "expando:" to the attribute name.
+You can include custom fields by adding the prefix `expando:` to the attribute name.

 	users.export.csv.fields=fullName,emailAddress